oanda/mt4-fxlabs/TUTORIAL.md

 Tutorial: Using the fxLabs MQL4 API
 ===================================

 This document provides a tutorial for writing your own fxLabs tools with MQL4.
 Familiarity with MQL4 is assumed.
-If you are not famliar with MQL4, please refer to [book.mql4.com](http://book.mql4.com/) and [docs.mql4.com](http://docs.mql4.com/) for additional instructional material.
+If you are not familiar with MQL4, please refer to [book.mql4.com](http://book.mql4.com/) and [docs.mql4.com](http://docs.mql4.com/) for additional instructional material.

 Before continuing, ensure that you have the fxlabs-MQL4 package installed on your machine.
 Details for doing this can be found [here](https://github.com/oanda/mt4-fxlabs).